 Estimates of financial data in some industries, such as Mining

 , are heavily impacted by fluctuating commodity prices.
 In these industries the reporting by businesses for an accounting period that is not for the period ended 30 June, can result in different estimates compared with what they would have been, had the businesses reported for an accounting period ended 30 June.
-An experimental paper was released in November 2012, examining the impact of non-standard financial year reporting on 2010-11 estimates in Australian Industry.
-This paper, Experimental Estimates for Australian Industry adjusted for Off-June Year Reporting
+Estimates of wages and salaries, total income, total expenses and industry value added which have been adjusted for the effects of off-June year reporting are presented in a data cube.

 The collection was designed primarily to deliver national estimates for all in-scope industry divisions.
 State data were compiled for a restricted set of data items using a combination of data collected directly by the ABS and Business Activity Statement

 The collection is conducted annually with estimates generally available within twelve months of the reference period to which they relate.
 For the 2012–13 reference period, questionnaires were despatched by ABS in August 2013 and Business Activity Statement

 data were received from the ATO in November 2013.
 The estimates are scheduled for release in May 2014, almost twelve months after the end of the reference period.

 |The ABS aims to produce high quality data from its industry collections while minimising the reporting burden on businesses.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.
 The 2012–13 survey used generalised regression estimation.
 Generalised regression estimation is a form of ratio estimation which makes use of auxiliary data items which are strongly correlated with key data items directly collected by the ABS from businesses.
 The auxiliary variables used in this survey were turnover and wages from data sourced from the ATO.
 Use of this methodology allowed high quality statistics to be produced from a small, direct collect sample of 21,854 businesses.|